Think it is imposible to reduce stress around the holidays?

 This will enable you to have the space to check emails when you want but not feel pressured to check them and respond within 24hrs.
 Or as soon as the notification comes through on your phone.

 And ahem… On that note read the next headline.

 Turn those notifications off!

-We get stressed and worked up about things not going our way but if we take a step back and ask our self “what is the worst that could happen?”
+It is easy to get stressed and worked up about things not going the way you planned but if you take a step back and ask your self “what is the worst that could happen?”
 It is really not that bad.
-Will our followers completely leave us if we have a techy glitch?
-Not likely.
-Will our family disown us because we forgot a part of the meal?
-No of course not.
-Just remind your self again and again that the worst that could happen is always fixable.